VermontSports Betting

 Where does Vermont sports betting tax revenue go?

-Sports betting revenue flows to the Vermont General Fund, with a portion specifically earmarked for problem gambling treatment programs through the Vermont Department of Mental Health.
-The state expects $7-10 million in annual tax revenue from sports betting.
+The state's share of sports wagering revenue flows to the Vermont General Fund, with a portion earmarked for problem gambling treatment programs through the Vermont Department of Mental Health.
+To put the scale in context: the Vermont DLL reported $591,430 returned to the state in March 2026 alone, on $21.84M of total handle and $1.87M in adjusted gross revenue.

 Can I register from outside Vermont?